Buffalo Bills vs. Houston Texans NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Buffalo has combined with its opponents to score more than 48 points just once this season.
+- Buffalo and its opponents have scored at least 47.5 points or more just one time this season.

-- The combined points per game average of the two teams, 53.6, is 5.6 points above Sunday's over/under.
+- The combined points per game average of the two teams, 53.6, is 6.1 points more than Sunday's over/under.

-- These two squads combine to allow 40 points per game, eight fewer than this contest's over/under.
+- These two squads combine to surrender 40 points per game, 7.5 fewer than this contest's over/under.

-- The Bills and their opponents score an average of 47.2 points per game, 0.8 fewer than Sunday's total.
+- Bills games have an average total of 47.2 points this season, 0.3 fewer than Sunday's over/under.

-- The 45.5 PPG average total in Texans games this season is 2.5 points fewer than this game's over/under.
+- The 47.5 total in this game is 2.0 points above the 45.5 average total in Texans games this season.

 Bills stats and trends

+- So far this year Buffalo has two wins against the spread.

-- Buffalo's games this year have gone over the total in one out of three opportunities (33.3%).
+- Buffalo's games this year have hit the over one time in three opportunities (33.3%).

-- The Bills average 31.3 points per game, six more than the Texans allow per matchup (25.3).
+- The Bills put up 31.3 points per game, six more than the Texans allow per outing (25.3).

-- When Buffalo puts up more than 25.3 points, it is 2-0 against the spread and 3-0 overall.
+- Buffalo is 2-0 against the spread and 2-0 overall this season when the team notches more than 25.3 points.

 - This year, the Bills have three turnovers, two fewer than the Texans have takeaways (5).